<?xml version="1.0" encoding="UTF-8"?>

 <p><strong>STEP 1. </strong><br />

-If the laptop (of desktop PC) keeps trying to boot from the internal hard drive, you&#8217;ll have to enter the BIOS setup menu and change the boot order.
+If the computer keeps trying to boot from the internal hard drive, you&#8217;ll have to enter the BIOS setup menu and change the boot order.
 Set your CD/DVD drive or USB stick as first device in the boot order.
 Safe changes and restart the computer.</p>

 <blockquote><p>From my experience, Ubuntu OS works fine with most laptop and desktop PC hardware and you shouldn&#8217;t have any problem booting it to the desktop.
 It may not work if your computer hardware is too new.</p></blockquote>